markalfred/eslint-plugin-no-constructor-bind/docs/rules/no-constructor-bind.md

-# Use class arrow methods instead of binding in the constructor (no-constructor-bind)
+# Use class arrow functions instead of binding in the constructor (no-constructor-bind)

 Binding functions to `this` in the constructor is annoying and verbose.
 Let's use arrow functions instead.